 Endo F2, Endoglycosidase F2, endo-beta-N-acetylglucosaminidase F2

-Endo F2 cleaves Asparagine-linked high mannose or biantennary oligosaccharides.
+Endo F2 cleaves N-linked (asparagine-linked) biantennary oligosaccharides from glycoproteins.
+It also will cleave high mannose glycans but at a 40x reduced rate.
 It cleaves between the two N-acetylglucosamine residues in the diacetylchitobiose core of the oligosaccharide, generating a truncated sugar molecule with one N-acetylglucosamine residue remaining on the asparagine.
 In contrast, PNGase F removes the oligosaccharide intact.

 Additional Endo F Products